feathersjs/docs/guides/chat/authentication.md

 };
 ```

-This will now only allow users with a valid JWT to access the service and automatically set `params.user`.
+That way, only users with a valid JWT can access the service.
+This also automatically sets `params.user` only for authenticated users.

 ## Securing real-time events

-The `authenticate` hook that we used above will restrict _access_ to service methods to only authenticated users.
-We additionally have to make sure that [real-time service events](../basics/real-time.md) are only sent to connections that are allowed to see them - for example when users join a specific chat room or one-to-one messages.
+The `authenticate` hook introduced above restricts _access_ to service methods, to authenticated users.
+We also need to ensure that [real-time service events](../basics/real-time.md) are only sent to connections allowed to see them - for example when users join a specific chat room or one-to-one messages.

-Feathers uses channels to accomplish that which the generator already sets up for us in `src/channels.js` (have a look at the comments in the generated file and the [channel API documentation](../../api/channels.md) to get a better idea about channels).
+Feathers uses `channels` to accomplish that.
+The generator already sets them in `src/channels.js`.
+(Have a look at the comments in the generated file and the [channel API documentation](../../api/channels.md) to get a better idea about channels).

 By default `src/channels.js` is set up to send _all_ events to all _authenticated_ users which is what we will use for our chat application.

 ## What's next?

-In this chapter we initialized authentication and created a user and JWT.
+In this chapter, we initialized authentication, created a user and JWT.
 We secured the messages service and made sure that only authenticated users get real-time updates.
 We can now use that user information to [process new message data](./processing.md).